Church History Department: Church Historian and Recorder

 The CHR is a priesthood calling in LDS Church, with its role being to keep an accurate and comprehensive record of the church and its activities.
 The CHR gathers history sources and preserves records, ordinances, minutes, revelations, procedures, and other documents.
 On April 10, 2019 LeGrand R. Curtis, Jr., who had been serving as an Assistant Executive Director of the CHD, was announced to replace Steven E. Snow as the CHR.
-Snow will be released from full-time service and designated as an emeritus general authority in October 2019.

 Church History Museum

 A museum of church history was planned as early as 1843 in Nauvoo, Illinois.
 The current Church History Museum in Salt Lake City, Utah was opened in April 1984.
 A major proponent of the creation of the church museum was Florence S. Jacobsen, a church curator and a former Young Women General President.
 The Museum underwent a major renovation in 2015 and since its opening 30 year prior had welcomed more than 7.5 million visitors, hosted more than 100 different exhibits, and sponsored nine editions of the International Art Competition.